-Models for antigen processing and presentation by APCs pMHC binding is only one step of many that constitute the antigen presentation pathway, and other steps may confer additional specificity to or alter the dynamics of which peptides are ultimately presented (Fig. 2).
-In both MHC I- and MHC II-mediated antigen presentation, antigens are acquired (from either an intracellular or an extracellular source), degraded into peptides (i.e. processed), and trafficked to the cell surface after binding MHC.
-At the same time, MHC molecules are synthesized, trafficked to and from the surface, and degraded.
+Models for antigen processing and presentation by APCs

+Peptide-MHC binding is only one step of many that constitute the antigen presentation pathway, and other steps may confer additional specificity to or alter the dynamics of which peptides are ultimately presented (see Fig. 2).
+In both MHC I- and MHC II- mediated antigen presentation, antigens are acquired (from either an intracellular or an extracellular source), degraded into peptides (i.e. processed), and trafficked to the cell surface after binding MHC.
+At the same time MHC molecules are synthesized, trafficked to and from the surface, and degraded.
 Many of these steps are subject to complex regulation by the cytokine environment and feedback signals.
 The peptides found to bind a particular MHC variant may therefore only provide a rough, static approximation of peptides that are ultimately presented in a dynamic fashion.

-Models of antigen presentation must therefore account for more than pMHC binding.
+Models of antigen presentation must therefore account for more than peptide-MHC binding.
 In the case of MHC I-mediated antigen presentation, at least two additional events are known to confer selectivity: proteasomal cleavage and TAP transport.
-Algorithms have been developed to predict which peptides progress through these stages, and only recently, have they been daisy-chained together with algorithms of pMHC binding to represent antigen presentation in toto (130, 131).
+Algorithms have been developed to predict which peptides progress through these stages, and only recently have they been daisy-chained together with algorithms of peptide-MHC binding to represent antigen presentation in toto (127, 128).
 The result is a more accurate but still static picture of the peptides encountered by CD8+ T cells.

-In contrast, we were initially interested in the dynamics of MHC II-mediated antigen presentation but not necessarily in its specificity.
-To track the levels of different molecular intermediates in the pathway, we used a mathematical representation known as ordinary differential equations (ODEs).
+In contrast we were initially interested in the dynamics of MHC II-mediated antigen presentation but not necessarily its specificity.
+To track the levels of different molecular intermediates in the pathway we used a mathematical representation known as ordinary differential equations (ODEs).
 ODEs are commonly used to represent systems that are both continuous and deterministic.
 One assumption made in using ODEs is that the represented entities exist as large, well-mixed populations (i.e. can be approximated as continuous).
-For MHC II-mediated antigen presentation, the available data validated this assumption.
-Baseline estimates of the number of MHC II molecules expressed by APCs were on the order of 105, and antigen was typically present at high concentrations, at least in vitro (>1012 peptides per cell) (82, 83).
-Furthermore, precedent for using ODEs had been provided by models of receptor-ligand systems of which pMHC could be considered one instance (90).
+For MHC II-mediated antigen presentation the available data validated this assumption.
+Baseline estimates of the number of MHC II molecules expressed by APCs were on the order of $10^5$ and antigen was typically present at high concentrations, at least in vitro (>10 peptides per cell 79, 80).
+Furthermore precedent for using ODEs had been provided by models of receptor-ligand systems of which peptide-MHC could be considered one instance (87).

 Using a series of models that have incorporated increasing amounts of biological detail, we have been able to address different aspects of antigen presentation that have not always been tractable in the laboratory setting.
-The first model included only those intracellular processes believed to be essential for antigen presentation (antigen uptake and processing, pMHC binding, and MHC trafficking and recycling) but was sufficient to generate realistic time courses of pMHC levels on the APC surface of both macrophages and B cells (132).
+The first model included only those intracellular processes thought to be essential to antigen presentation (antigen uptake and processing, peptide-MHC binding, and MHC trafficking and recycling) but was sufficient to generate realistic time courses of peptide-MHC levels on the APC surface of both macrophages and B cells (129).
 Parameters that would have been difficult to manipulate experimentally, e.g. the rate of antigen uptake, were easily varied in the model.
-The relationship between these parameters and the level of antigen presentation could then be studied without concerns of inhibitor toxicity.
-Later versions of this model included selfpeptides and TCR and expanded the range of questions that could be asked: at what density are exogenous peptides presented relative to self-peptides (133), and can higher pMHC affinity offset lower pMHC-TCR affinity to engage the same number of TCRs (41)?
+The relationship between these parameters and the level of antigen presentation could then be studied without concerns of inhibitor toxicity, etc. Later versions of this model included self peptides and TCR and expanded the range of questions that could be asked, including: At what density are exogenous peptides presented relative to self peptides (130), and can higher peptide-MHC affinity offset lower pMHC-TCR affinity to engage the same number of TCRs (41)?